Will homeowners insurance cover a 20-year-old roof?

-Does the age of the roof affect insurance rates?
+Does the age of your roof affect insurance rates?

 Some insurers refuse to renew existing homeowner insurance policies on houses with roofs older than 20 years unless they pass an inspection.
 Insurers won’t renew a policy that fails inspection without a roof replacement.

-Other insurers don’t write new policies for homes with roofs more than 20 years old.
-Or, they’ll only pay actual cash value for roof replacement for older roofs when they’re damaged.
-This means they will only pay the depreciated value of the roof, not the cost of a new one.
+Other insurers don’t write new policies for homes with roofs older than 20 years, or limit roof coverage to actual cash value, which pays the roof's depreciated value, not the cost of a new one.

 If you do get coverage for a home with an older roof, you can expect to pay a lot more.
 That's because your roof is high-risk, and homeowners insurance companies charge higher rates when the likelihood of a claim is higher.